typelevel/cats/scalafix/README.md

 ### Available rules

-- Type class instances are now available in implicit scope, so there is arule to remove imports that are no longer needed
+- Type class instances are now available in implicit scope, so there is a rule to remove imports that are no longer needed

 ## Migration to Cats v1.0.0